Position Statement

 33. Courcier EA, O’Higgins R, Mellor DJ, et al. Prevalence and risk factors for feline obesity in a first opinion practice in Glasgow, Scotland.
 J Feline Med Surg 2010;12:746–753.

-35. BANFIELD® Pet Hospitals.
-Obesity in dogs and cats – state of pet health report [cited 24 November 2017].
-In: Obesity in dogs and cats – state of pet health report.
-Available at: https://www.banfield.com/state-of-pet-health/obesity.
+35. Banfield Pet Hospitals.
+Obesity in dogs and cats, state of pet health report.
+Available at: banfield.com.
 Accessed March 16, 2018.

 36. Mao J, Xia Z, Chen J, Yu J. Prevalence and risk factors for canine obesity surveyed in veterinary practices in Beijing, China.
 Prev Vet Med 2013;112:438–442.